Frequently asked questions: business rebates

 Where can I purchase a qualified product?

 You can purchase qualifying products wherever the equipment is sold (including local retailers, online retailers, or through a professional contractor).
 Only equipment that meets the efficiency guidelines defined in the rebate applications will be eligible for the rebate (please check the rebate applications for details on efficiency levels and requirements).
+Find a contractor using our tool.

 Do I need to have a contractor install the equipment for the rebate?